niopeng/dciknn_cuda/README.md

 # DCI CUDA

-This is the CUDA GPU implementation + Python interface (using PyTorch) of prioritized DCI.
-The paper can be found at https://arxiv.org/abs/1703.00440.
+This is the CUDA GPU implementation + Python interface (using PyTorch) of Dynamic Continuous Indexing (DCI) .
+The paper can be found [here](https://arxiv.org/abs/1512.00442).

 ## Prerequisites
 * NVCC version >= 8.0 (Note: this should match the CUDA version that PyTorch is built with)